Quick Answer

 Seasonal Urban Preparedness

 Summer: Add electrolyte packets to your kit.
 Know your nearest cooling center.
 Store extra water.
 Watch for air quality alerts from wildfire smoke — a growing concern across the Pacific Northwest and increasingly nationwide.
+If you’re in a high desert climate like Boise or Reno, the heat-plus-smoke combination can make outdoor movement genuinely dangerous.
 Keep N95 masks accessible.

 Winter: Add warm layers, hand warmers, and an extra blanket to your kit.
 Know your nearest warming shelter.
 Keep your vehicle’s gas tank above half.
 Watch for ice storm warnings that can take down power lines for days.